 Digital collage is having a boom period.
-Artists from all over the world are using digital collages as a creative weapon to delight, inform, and amuse.
-It’s a powerful artistic genre that combines photography, graphic design, and traditional skills like painting and drawing.
+Artists worldwide are using digital collages as a creative weapon to delight, inform, and amuse.
+It’s a powerful artistic genre.
+It combines photography, graphic design, and traditional skills like painting and drawing.

 If digital collage is something you want to experiment with, you’re in the right place.
-We have ten unique digital collage ideas from some of the best digital artists around.
+We have ten unique digital collage ideas from some of the best digital artists.
 These examples are sure to inspire your own amazing digital collages.

-The art of collage is about creating an image by bringing different pictures and materials together to make something unique.
-Traditional collage uses physical materials such as paper, paints, and photographs.
-With digital collage, the artist brings these elements together digitally.
+The art of collage is creating an image by combining different pictures and materials to make something unique.
+Traditional collage uses physical materials like paper, paints, and photos.
+With digital collage, the artist brings these elements together with editing software.

-Digital collage is an art form of the 21st Century.
+Digital collage is an art form of the 21st century.
 But its roots reach back more than 100 years.
-Early collages were found in the art movements of the early 1900s, such as cubism, surrealism, and dadaism.
+Early collages were found in the art movements of the early 1900s.
+This included Cubism, Surrealism, and Dadaism.
 Later, collage became a popular element in the pop art scene of the ’60s.

 Modern technology has brought new life into the art of collage.
-Photoshop and other image manipulation software have redefined the limits of what is possible with digital collage art.
+Photoshop, other editing software, and collage apps have redefined the limits of what is possible with digital collage art.
 And modern collage artists are showing us these possibilities.

 Here are ten spectacular examples of contemporary artists’ finest digital collage work.
-The ideas used in their digital collage art will inspire you in your own magical artworks.
+The ideas used in their digital collage art will inspire you in your own magical artwork.

 1. Embrace Your Surrealist Spirit

 Naomi Amber Dawn gives us a perfect example of a digital collage in the surrealist tradition.
-She takes familiar elements and puts them together to create a new and other-worldly scene.
+She puts familiar elements together to create a new and other-worldly scene.
 She deconstructs our reality and creates a surreal environment.

 Traditional collage artists used clippings from newspapers and magazines.
-The imagery was contemporary at the time, but it had such a significant impact that collage artists still use vintage imagery of early 20th century media.
+The imagery was contemporary then, but it significantly impacted that collage artists still use vintage imagery of early 20th-century media.

 Anna never combines more than two or three images.
 And this simplicity helps to give her work a sense of realism.
 Her digital collages have elements of surrealism but express a warped reality rather than a completely different world.